moorepants/dissertation/davisbicycle.rst

    co-author, but I wasn't able find this paper.
 [Eaton1973]_
-   Eaton attached a torque bar with strain gages to the top of the motorcycle handlebar, :ref:`Figure 13 <figEatonSteerTorque>` and had the rider control the motorcycle with one hand to get a measure of steering torque.
+   Eaton attached a torque bar with strain gages to the top of the motorcycle handlebar, :ref:`Figure 11.13<figEatonSteerTorque>` and had the rider control the motorcycle with one hand to get a measure of steering torque.
 The steer torque sensor design was very simplistic, but he found good agree with his motorcycle model when identifying the motorcycle from the steer torque input